D4rkP1xel/media-file-splitter/README.md

+# What is it?
-A simple tool to split an audio/video file into chunks.
+**media-file-splitter** is a simple Go package designed to split audio/video files into chunks.

+Useful for data streaming services where media files have to be delivered in small segments.

 <br/>